tjcreedy/metamate/README.md

 The most straightforward, and recommended, way to run `dump` is to do so simply to extract the results of a specified result set:
 ```
-metamate dump -A 6_coleoptera.fasta -C outputdir/6_coleoptera_resultcache -i 35 -o 7_coleoptera_filtered.fasta
+metamate dump -A 6_coleoptera.fasta -C outputdir/6_coleoptera_resultcache -i 35 -o 7_coleoptera_filtered
 ```
 Alongside the same ASV file as used for a `find` run (`-A`), this command specifies the path to a resultcache file output from that `find` run (`-C`).
 After analysing the results, the user has determined that the optimal threshold set (`-i`) is set 35 (an index given in the `find` output data). metaMATE will parse these inputs and write all ASVs that passed the frequency thresholds for this set *and/or* were determined to be verified-authentic-ASVs to the output file (`-o`).
 All of the specifications, threshold sets and other input files are not needed as all of this information is contained in the resultcache file.

 Alternatively, `dump` mode can work very similarly to `find` mode.
 Rather than taking a resultcache and result index, you can supply any arguments needed for binning and threshold specification.
 For example:
 ```
-metamate dump -A 6_coleoptera.fasta -L 2_concat.fasta -S '[library|clade; p; 0.05]' -o outputdir
+metamate dump -A 6_coleoptera.fasta -L 2_concat.fasta -S '[library|clade; p; 0.05]' -o 7_coleoptera_filtered
 ```
 The main differences between this and a `find` run are:
 * filtering specifications are supplied directly to the commandline
 * no arguments specifying how to delimit control groups are used `dump` mode resolves any binning strategies, building a tree if needed for clade-based strategies, and then applies the specified thresholds, writing all ASVs that pass the thresholds to a file in the output directory.
 This method is provided for rapid filtering on a known dataset.

-*Important note:* using `dump` by specifying thresholds is unlikely to return the same set ASVs for the same input data and threshold specification than using `find`, outputting a resultcache and running this in `dump`.
-[See below](#numtdumped-asv-fasta-format-file) for more details.
+*Important note:* using `dump` by specifying thresholds is unlikely to return the same set of ASVs for the same input data and threshold specification than using `find`, outputting a resultcache and running this in `dump`, because of the lack of validated ASVs.
+[See below](#output-asv-fasta-format-file) for more details.

 ## Outputs

 metaMATE returns different outputs depending on mode and arguments.
-Unless specified by using `-f/--outfasta`, all output files will use the same name as the input ASVs with a suffix appended.

-### NUMTdumped ASV fasta-format file
+### Output ASV fasta-format file

 As standard, for a given threshold set, metaMATE outputs those ASVs that fulfil the following conditions, in order of priority:
 1. ASV is a verified-authentic ASV
 2. ASV is not a verified-non-authentic ASV
 3. ASV is present in a frequency equal to or exceeding any thresholds in any bins in which it occurs

 The standard way to generate these files is by first running metaMATE in mode `find`, then selecting one or more result set indices from the output statistics file, then running metaMATE in mode `dump`.
-If one result set is selected, the resulting filtered ASV file will be output with the name specified by `-f/--outfasta`.
-Otherwise, the resulting filtered ASV files will be output to the directory specified by `-o/--outputdirectory`, with the suffix '_numtdumpresultsetN', where N is the index.
+The resulting filtered ASV file(s) will be output with the name specified by `-o/--output`, with either a `.fasta` suffix in only one index is given, or a `_resultsetN.fasta` suffix if more than one index is given, with N being the index.
 This is also the effect of running `find` with the `--generateASVresults` argument.

 This pipeline is designed to take account of the fact that threshold specifications and decisions on the optimal output should be dataset-dependent, and filtering with a single threshold set without validation is arbitrary.